kuzudb/text2cypher/README.md

 ## Improving Results for Graph RAG

-This repo contains example code for testing and benchmarking the performance of different models and prompts when doing `Text2Cypher` for Graph RAG in Kuzu.
+This repo contains example code for [this blog post](https://blog.kuzudb.com/post/improving-text2cypher-for-graphrag-via-schema-pruning/), where we test and benchmark the performance of different models and prompts when doing `Text2Cypher` for Graph RAG in Kuzu.
 The prompts are managed in BAML.

 The aim of the test suites shown is to understand the impact of schema formatting and pruning on